 Northpoint Recovery is a state of the art, comfortable and modern inpatient detox and drug rehab facility designed to help our clients get the help they need to overcome addiction.Call (888) 280-3348 Now

 Here at Northpoint Recovery, we offer some of the top Valium addiction treatment options in the Pacific Northwest.
 By providing our patients with their own personal treatment plans and by maintaining a small population, our patients are able to get the help they need to recover.
-If you would like to learn more about how to get help for your Valium addiction, please contact us today.
+We offer you a safe environment to deal with your addiction and the reasons that it occurred in the first place.